© Parks Canada / Christine Hedgecock

 Border Crossing Procedures for Chilkoot Trail Hikers

-All hikers traveling from the US into Canada must register at the Trail Center prior to starting their hike.
+Hikers traveling from the US into Canada must register at the Trail Center prior to starting their hike.
 All hikers must be present and have proper documentation for crossing the border.
 Fall hikers can register at the National Park Service Visitor Centre in Skagway (on Broadway between 1st and 2nd Avenues).
 All hikers must report to Canada Border Services after completing their hike:

 Fraser Port of Entry